svngoku/go-for-ts-devs/README.md

 # Go for JavaScript Developers

-In this repo, you will learn more about about Golang and how it works
+In this repo, you will learn more about about Golang.

 ## Story